imdea-software/homomorphic-authentication-library/README.md

 1. Write a generic function in a file using the instruction and model given in the `test/func_model` file.

-2. Run *./createFunction* with the file you just wrote as parameter.
-Do it from inside the test folder.
+2. Run `$ test/createFunction test/func_file` with the file you just
+wrote (e.g., `test/func_file`) as parameter.

 3. Run $ make test2

-4. Run the *sampleTest2* executable that was created to test the computation.
+4. Run the *test/sampleTest2* executable that was created to test the computation.

 If you wish to use the compiled functions in your own code, you can stop at step 2 and use the code in `test/sample_test2.c` as reference.